-Big Tall Wall is an unreleased track, recorded in mid-April 1986 at Galpin Blvd Home Studio in Chanhassen, Minnesota (during the same set of sessions as Crystal Ball, Starfish And Coffee and Visions).
-It was included as the fifth track on a late April 1986 configuration of the Dream Factory album (which was planned as a Prince and the Revolution release), but was removed as the album underwent changes, and was not included on the 3 June 1986 or 18 July 1986 configurations.
-In July 1987, Prince revamped the lyrics, and the song was mentioned in the initial script of the Graffiti Bridge movie, dated 22 September 1987.
-It was included as the first track on the 25 September 1988 configuration of the Graffiti Bridge album.
-The song remains unreleased.
+Big Tall Wall is a track recorded on18 April 1986 at Galpin Blvd Home Studio in Chanhassen, Minnesota.
+It was included as the fifth track on a late April 1986 configuration of the Dream Factory album (which was planned as a Prince and the Revolution release), but was removed as the album underwent changes, and was not included on the two later configurations.